Lynn Hamilton (actress)

-Lynn Hamilton (born April 25, 1930) is an American retired actress whose acting debut came in 1959 in John Cassavetes' Shadows, She is best known for her recurring role as Donna Harris; Fred's girlfriend and later fiancée on the sitcom Sanford and Son (1972 - 1977) and as Verdie Foster on The Waltons.
-She also appeared on the detective series Mannix in the season 3 episode 13 as the wife of a police detective who hires Mannix to save her son.
+Alzenia Lynn Hamilton (April 25, 1930 – June 19, 2025) was an American actress.
+She was best known for her recurring roles as Donna Harris, Fred Sanford's girlfriend and later fiancée on the sitcom Sanford and Son (1972–1977) and Verdie Grant Foster on The Waltons (1973–1981).
+She also portrayed cousin Georgia Anderson in Roots: The Next Generations.

-Early years
+Early life

-Hamilton was born in Yazoo City, Mississippi, to Nancy and Louis Hamilton and moved to Chicago Heights, Illinois, when she was twelve years old.
+Alzenia Lynn Hamilton was born in Yazoo City, Mississippi on April 25, 1930, to Nancy and Louis Hamilton and moved to Chicago Heights, Illinois, when she was twelve years old.
 She attended Bloom High School.
 She studied acting at Goodman Theatre.

 Career

 Hamilton began her career in community theatre in Chicago and debuted on Broadway in Only in America in 1959.
 She appeared in three other Broadway plays, many Off-Broadway plays and spent three years with the New York Shakespeare Festival.

-From 1972 to 1977, after an initial credited one-time appearance in the seventh episode of the series as a landlady, Hamilton starred as Fred Sanford's girlfriend and later fiancée Donna Harris on the television sitcom Sanford and Son.
+After an initial appearance in the seventh episode of the series as a landlady, Hamilton starred as Fred Sanford's girlfriend and on again/off again fiancée Donna Harris on the television sitcom Sanford and Son.
 Donna was a nurse and sometimes took care of Fred.
-When the show returned in 1980 under a reworked title Sanford (TV series), Hamilton was not asked to return and her character was written out of the series.
+Donna was considered to be Hamilton's most popular role.
+When the show returned in 1980 under a reworked title Sanford, Hamilton was not asked to return, and her character was written out of the series.
 There are many internet claims that she was the younger sister of actress LaWanda Page, who portrayed Esther Anderson on Sanford and Son, confirmed only via LaWanda Page's obituary in the Los Angeles Times.
 However, they are neither related nor sisters, though they became good friends.

-In addition to Hamilton's role on Sanford and Son, she also had a recurring role as Verdie Grant Foster on The Waltons, and made numerous appearances in television sitcoms, soap operas and miniseries such as Good Times, 227, Dangerous Women, Generations, Port Charles, The Golden Girls, Gunsmoke (guest starring as ”Mother Tabitha” in the 1969 episode “The Sisters” (S15E14), and Roots: The Next Generations.
+In addition to Hamilton's role on Sanford and Son, she also had a recurring role as Verdie Grant Foster on The Waltons, Verdie was a neighbor of the Walton family.
+First appearing on The Waltons in 1973, Hamilton would afterwards make multiple additional appearances as Verdie Foster through 1981.

+Hamilton made numerous appearances in television sitcoms, soap operas and miniseries such as Good Times, 227, Dangerous Women, Generations, Port Charles, The Golden Girls, Gunsmoke (guest starring as ”Mother Tabitha” in the 1969 episode “The Sisters” (S15E14), and Roots: The Next Generations.
 Hamilton also appeared in the show Barnaby Jones, playing a character named Laura Padget, in episode titled "Sunday: Doomsday" on February 4, 1973.
+She appeared on the detective series Mannix in the season 3 episode 13 as the wife of a police detective who hires Mannix to save her son.
 Hamilton also had a recurring role as Judge Fulton on The Practice.
-Also appeared in an episode of The Rockford Files: The Hammer of C Block (1976) as Eunice Charles Bingham.